 About the Discipline

-The pilots participating in the BCI race have complete or severe loss of motor function (i.e. paralysis) at the neck level due to a spinal cord injury (SCI), stroke, neurological disease, or another trauma.
+People who have complete or severe loss of motor function (i.e., paralysis) from the neck downwards due to a spinal cord injury (SCI), stroke, neurological disease, or other trauma.

 Any mobile technology that allows the measurement of brain activity, such as electroencephalography (EEG), electrocorticography (ECOG), microelectrode arrays, near-infrared spectroscopy (fNIRS), or magnetoencephalography (MEG) is permitted for participation, as is any other method of recording signals as long as it primarily measures brain activity.

 Are you a member of a team or interested in more detailed information, click here.